-A cheque is a commercial paper that includes an order by the drawer to the drawee to pay at sight a certain amount of money to a specific person or to his order, who is the beneficiary or holder of paper.
-According to this concept, the cheque cannot be considered a real cheque unless the paper has included specific conditions stipulated under Article 596 of the Commercial Procedures Law, issued as per the Federal Law No. (18) on 07/09/1993, specifically the following:
+A cheque is a type of commercial paper that contains an instruction from the drawer to the drawee to pay upon sight a certain sum of money to the beneficiary or holder of the paper, who may be any person.
+This idea states that the following conditions must be present on the paper for the cheque to be deemed a real cheque in accordance with Article 596 of the Commercial Procedures Law, which was established by Federal Law No. (18) on July 9, 1993:

 The term “cheque” should be written in the language used on the cheque.

 - The order should not depend on a condition prescribing the settlement of a certain amount of money.

 - The name of the party that is bound to pay the cheque amount, which is the drawee.